mjarkk/mini-exec/README.md

 FINAL ./my-webserver
 ```

-#### 3. Run it
+#### 2. Run it
 Run: `$ mini-exec`
 This will run all steps in `.miniex` and if it no steps failed it will run the command after FINAL

-#### 4. Update
+#### 3. Updates
-mini-ex will do a `git pull` every 2 minutes and if there are updates it will re-run the content of the `.miniex` file.
+mini-exec will do a `git pull` every 2 minutes and if there are updates it will re-run the content of the `.miniex` file.
-When it reaches the `FINAL ...` command wihtout any errors it stops what was running from the last miniex file and start the new command.
+When it reaches the `FINAL ...` command without any errors it stops what was running from the last miniex file and start the new command.